hadley/adv-r/SoftwareSystems.md

 By defining data types we can create special functions, called methods that behave differently depending on the type of the object passed to the method.
-For example, let's say that we want to be able to handle the generation of all any type integer sequences with a method, called `nextNum`.
-The `nextNum` function will return an object, which could be a `FibonacciData` object, and from the returned object we get get the next value in the sequence.
+For example, let's say that we want to be able to handle the generation of integer sequences with a method, called `nextNum`.
+The `nextNum` function will return an object, which could be a `FibonacciData` object, and from the returned object we get the next value in the sequence.
 This is easily accomplished by creating __generic functions__, which will allow us to define a `nextNum` and `value` method for different types of sequences.